Icinga/icinga2/doc/3-monitoring-basics.md

 critical (`-c`) thresholds for the disk usage.
 Without any partition defined (`-p`) it will check all local partitions.

-Define the default check command custom attribute `wfree` and `cfree` freely definable naming schema) and their default threshold values.
+Define the default check command custom attribute `disk_wfree` and `disk_cfree` freely definable naming schema) and their default threshold values.
 You can then use these custom attributes as runtime macros on the command line.

 The default custom attributes can be overridden by the custom attributes